Mandolin Chord Shapes: Minor 7th Shapes

 A String – First

-E String – Ring
+E String – Third

-Root on E – Shape 1 – Backwards Minor 7th Ball Cap
+Minor 7th Root on E – Shape 1 – Backwards Minor 7th Ball Cap

 This is really similar to the previous shape just shifted back so the root is on the E string.
 This shape is lacking the 5th, which can be annoying in some cases but is not usually a critical note for a minor 7th.
 The 3 note variation using D A and E strings is pretty common.